Haroun-Azoulay/Js_Ts-formula-haversine/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-✓-blue.svg)](https://www.typescriptlang.org/)

-A implementation of the Haversine formula to calculate the great-circle distance between two geographical points on Earth.
+[Only for Typescript] -The fatest implementation of the Haversine formula to calculate the great-circle distance between two geographical points on Earth.
 The distance is returned in kilometers.

 ## 🔍️ Example